jonathanmfung/quartz/content/pick-a-color-any-color.md

   - color
 ---

-For my Spotify DBus project, I'm looking at ways to extract the dominant(s) colors from an image, in this case an album cover.
+For my [[busqer]] project, I was looking at ways to extract the dominant colors from an image, in this case an album cover.
 I simply want to fill the background with a nice color, dynamically.

 Like starting any good research rabbit-hole, converting my abstract goal to a searchable query (with proper terms of art) takes some reflection: